Click + below to DROP-DOWN

 Who is the Handbook for?

-The Handbook is designed to directly support the work of RCs and HCs in carrying out their humanitarian leadership functions.
-It is also a reference for the wider humanitarian community working with or supporting the RC and HC.
+The Handbook is designed to directly support the work of senior humanitarian leadership in carrying out their leadership functions.
+It is also a reference for the wider humanitarian community working with or supporting the leadership in country operations.

 How can the Handbook be used?

-It can be used to support decision-making in a range of crises; help identify the international technical expertise available prior to and at the onset of an emergency; facilitate partnerships among humanitarian organizations, national Governments and local actors; and plan and better prepare for humanitarian response.
-The Handbook is not intended to be read from cover to cover, but as a reference with easy access to guidance on particular topics and links for further reading.
+It can be used as a reference to support decision-making in a range of humanitarian crises; help identify the international humanitarian technical expertise available before and at the onset of an emergency; facilitate partnerships among humanitarian organizations, national Governments and local actors; and plan and better prepare for humanitarian response.
+The Handbook is also a useful reference for all elements of humanitarian coordination and leadership roles, with easy access to guidance and references for further reading.

 How is the Handbook organized?